 The Department will approve all MSE wall systems through the Prefabricated Retaining Wall System Approval Process.
 Select a wall system listed on the Department’s Approved Products List.

-Design MSE walls in accordance with this section, LRFD 11.10 and SS840.
+Design MSE walls for external stability in accordance with this section, LRFD 11.10, and SS840.
 The proprietary wall companies will be responsible for designing the internal stability of the wall in accordance with the project plans and SS840.

 Design MSE walls in accordance with the following requirements:

 A. See BDM Figure 307-1(b) and GDM Section 1504 for a definition of how to measure the notional height of the back pressure surface of an MSE wall (h).
-See SS840.04.A.2 for a definition of how to measure the wall height (H) for payment quantities.
+See SS840.04.A.2 for a definition of how to measure the wall height (H).
 The soil reinforcement length shall not be less than 70 percent of the wall height (H) or 8-ft, whichever is greater.
 Only increase this minimum soil reinforcement length as necessary to meet external stability requirements: bearing resistance, sliding resistance, limiting eccentricity (overturning), and overall (global) stability.

 B. The minimum vertical distance from the top of the leveling pad to any point on the ground surface within 4-ft of the face of the wall shall be 3-ft.
 Refer to BDM Figure 201-4 for more information.
 This location defines the Maximum Leveling Pad Elevation.
 Provide the Maximum Leveling Pad Elevation in the Plans along the wall alignment.